 In general, the risk factors among farmers have been categorized into physical characteristics of the farming environment and the personal characteristics of the farmers.
 Farm machinery, falls, and animal-related injuries are the three major external causes of injury, and young male workers are considered the most vulnerable to on-the-job injuries.
 Due to the increasing mechanization of farming over the past century, and the high fatality rate associated with injuries due to machinery, most studies of agricultural injuries have focused on injuries related to interactions with machinery or tractors, leaving a large gap in the study of animal based injuries, even though livestock-related injuries account for the highest rate of lost work days in the agriculture industry.

 When farm animals cause injury, you deserve compensation from farm and livestock owners.
-With the professional help of the Columbus animal injury attorneys at Rinehardt Law Firm, you can feel confident that your case is being handled by skilled and experienced attorneys.
+With the professional help of the Columbus animal injury attorneys at Rinehardt Injury Attorneys, you can feel confident that your case is being handled by skilled and experienced attorneys.
 With offices in Columbus and Mansfield, we assist injured parties across the state of Ohio.
 Contact us at (419) 529-2020 for a free consultation, or reach out to us online.